rehierl/html-outliner-spec/issue-associations-summary.md

 represents the heading for that explicit section ...""

 The actual intention behind the first paragraph is to try to explain what the algorithm will do when entering a **sectioning element**.

-Note that the sentence is not entirely accurate because this also applies to sectioning root elements.
+Note that the sentence is not entirely accurate because it must also apply to sectioning root elements.

 The first heading element within such a sectioning element will be used as heading for the first inner **section object**.
 Subsequent headings will cause the algorithm to create new implied section objects.

-Note that such a new section will be added to the sectioning element's outline as a top-level section (and not as a sub-section), if a subsequent heading has a higher, or even highest rank.
+Note that such a new section will be added to the sectioning element's outline as a top-level section (and **not as a sub-section**), if a subsequent heading has a rank that is greater or equal than the rank of the last top-level section.

 With that in mind: **The first sentence must not be misunderstood to define what the heading of a sectioning content *element* is**.
-(I misunderstood that myself!)
+(I misunderstood that myself!).
+So we are back at square one: There is no definition for the heading of a sectioning content *element* other than the one mentioned in (6).

 ### (6) Definition of "sectioning content"